DataDog/integrations-extras/gitea/README.md

 ### Installation

-The Gitea integration is not included in the [Datadog Agent][4] package by default, so you need to install it.
+The Gitea integration is not included in the [Datadog Agent][4] package by default, it must be installed.

 For Agent v7.36+, follow the instructions below to install the Gitea check on your host.
 See [Use Community Integrations][5] to install with the Docker Agent or earlier versions of the Agent.